 Chattahoochee Valley Community College offers comprehensive academic support services located on the second floor of Owens Hall (LRC).
 The Tutoring Center is staffed with peer and academic tutors and offers tutoring either in-person, by e-mail, or by holding an online session using zoom.
 The tutoring services are free for CVCC students.
-Appointments are not required to be scheduled in advanced.
+Appointments are not required.